STV Group: History

-By 2010 the group had sold off all non-television assets, including selling cinema advertising company Pearl & Dean for £1 to Image Ltd, a newly formed company backed by Empire Cinemas director Thomas Anderson, with STV still recouping £9.1m from the business due to a 2010 payment from Vue Cinemas.
-This action helped reduce the group's debt and allowed it to concentrate on its core television businesses.
-As a result of this, STV Group largely reverted to its Scottish Television plc days, but with the addition of the former Grampian Television and Ginger Productions businesses (the latter retained from the Ginger Media acquisition).
+By 2010, the group had sold off all non-television assets, including selling cinema advertising company Pearl & Dean for £1 to Image Ltd, a newly formed company backed by Empire Cinemas director Thomas Anderson, with STV still recouping £9.1m from the business due to a 2010 payment from Vue Cinemas.

 Merger proposals

 In September 2006, STV Group (then SMG) officially rejected a merger offer from Northern Irish ITV franchise holder UTV.
 The merger approach would have given SMG shareholders a 52% stake in the combined company.
 The Scottish group said its board had examined a revised merger proposal from UTV, but did not believe it reflected the value of the company.

-In 2006 ITV plc considered making an offer for STV Group, according to The Mail on Sunday.
+In 2006, ITV plc considered making an offer for STV Group, according to The Mail on Sunday.
 The newspaper quoted an ITV source as saying John Cresswell, acting chief executive at the broadcaster, was most interested in the group's television franchises, but that any deal would have been for the whole group.
 SMG warned that its 2006 profit would be materially behind expectations, sending its shares down more than a quarter in value to a 15-year low.

 On 10 January 2007, SMG and UTV agreed details of a merger, including a revised share split between the two.
 UTV would own 54% of the group, with SMG owning the remaining 46%.

 This merger was finally rejected at the end of February 2007, and a new board and management team were introduced at SMG shortly afterwards.

 Relationship with ITV plc

 In September 2009, ITV plc announced it was to launch legal proceedings against STV for a claimed unpaid debt of £38 million from network programming contributions, following STV's practice of dropping a number of network programmes on the STV franchise.
 At the same time, STV claimed it was also following procedures against ITV plc, for up to £40 million owed to STV under its advertising sales agreements.
+Both claims were settled by mutual agreement between the two broadcasters in April 2011.
+The agreement included a financial settlement of £18m paid by STV to ITV.